 Prior to the Reciprocal IVF treatments, a prescreening process helps physicians analyze the medical history and egg quality of the woman.
-This information helps them decide which of the two women has a better quality of egg, and who is a more appropriate candidate for carrying the pregnancy.
-Pregnancy and success also depends on the quality of the sperm.
+This information helps them decide which of the two women has a better quality of the egg, and who is a more appropriate candidate for carrying the pregnancy.
+Pregnancy and success also depend on the quality of the sperm.

 Affording Reciprocal IVF cost in the US

 Lesbian couples are still struggling with the law when it comes to services like IVF.
 As most insurance does not cover the cost of reciprocal IVF for them, they have to turn their faces towards other helpful means of financing.